Saida2019/salix-pangenome-sv-analysis/README.md

-# Structural Variant Detection and Graph Pangenome Construction in *Salix viminalis*
+# Structural Variant Analysis and Graph Pangenome Construction in *Salix viminalis*

 Bioinformatics workflows and scripts for preprocessing, structural variant (SV) detection, and VG-based pangenome analysis in *Salix viminalis*.